 AVERE (The European Association for Electromobility) is the European association that promotes electromobility and sustainable transport across Europe.

 Our Members consist of National Associations supporting and encouraging the use of Electric Vehicles and electromobility across Europe.
 We currently have active members in 17 European countries, notably some of the most successful EV countries like Norway, France, The Netherlands and Belgium.
 The association is governed by our Board.

 Within these Associations, there are close to 1000 members, ranging from SME’s, OEM’s, and other companies with a commercial interest in electromobility and about 100.000 EV users.
 Furthermore, AVERE’s network includes Users of Electric vehicles, NGOs, Associations, Interest Groups, Public Institutions, Research & Development Centres, Vehicle and Equipment Manufacturers and other relevant Companies.
 This extends beyond Europe into global outreach.

 On top of advocacy, AVERE provides its members with a unique forum for exchanging knowledge, experience, and ideas on how to stimulate electromobility throughout Europe.
 Our Task Forces analyse of the most important EV themes.
 We engage in European projects promoting sustainable transportation across the EU and we have often joined other international initiatives to support electromobility.

 The Association is a non-profit organization governed by the Belgium law.

 From this point of view, Professor Gaston Maggetto saw electric mobility as an obvious solution to the problems posed by the use of oil in transport.
-In 1974 he established a research team and created the Department of Electrical Engineering and Energy Technology – ETEC – at his university, at the Vrije Universiteit Brussel, the Dutch-speaking university located in Brussels, Belgium.
+In 1974 he established a research team and created the Department of Electrical Engineering and Energy Technology – ETEC – at the Vrije Universiteit Brussel, the Dutch-speaking university located in Brussels, Belgium.

 Professor Maggetto and his team carried out many studies on batteries and recharging systems which helped grow their reputation.
 Ten years later they set up to journey from Brussels to the symposium of electric vehicles of Paris using the latest model of electric vehicle based on their research.
 It took them 20 hours at a speed of 30km/h but they reached their destination in time for the symposium!